ros-security/community/README.md

 # ROS 2 Security Working Group
 The Security Working Group's mission is to advocate for and implement security features within ROS 2.
-The working group negotiates a balance between the benefits of and the enablement of technology, striving for a secure-by-default design which can be customized to suit a targeted security profile.
+The working group negotiates a balance between the benefits of security and the enablement of technology, striving for a secure-by-default design which can be customized to suit a targeted security profile.

 This document outlines the governance of the ROS 2 Security Working Group.
 Updates to this document will be handled in the same manner as other project updates governed by the Working Group.